 What is Freight Management?

-Posted by Isaac
+Posted by Art Wirtz

 The supply chain has moved from a back office function to a boardroom-level consideration in most organizations.
 Optimizing the transportation of goods is a complicated, yet essential problem to solve because it directly impacts a company’s bottom line.
 Through proper freight management, businesses can generate significant savings and insulate themselves from supply chain disruptions.